Hado-K3n/bunkerweb/docs/K8S/Bw-to-kube.md

 ![Step 5](./images/Managed-cluster-5.png)
 ### STEP 1.6 - Billing
-Select the billing either by month or by the hour, depending if it's for testing purposes or for production.
+Select the billing either by the month or by the hour, depending if it's for testing purposes or for production.

 ![Step 6](./images/Managed-cluster-6.png)
 ### STEP 1.7 - Name